Salem Turki al-Antri: Fall of the Assad Regime

+He met with Combined Joint Task Force General Kevin Leahy on 11 February 2025.

 During the fall of the Assad Regime, al-Antri led the SFA units in al-Tanf in the Palmyra offensive.
 After defeating the Syrian government in Palmyra, the SFA, under al-Antri’s command, both assisted in the Homs offensive and routed the Syrian government to the capital Damascus, in a battle that resulted in the fall of the city to the Syrian Free Army and Hay'at Tahrir al-Sham.

-al-Antri met with Syrian Minister of Defense Murhaf Abu Qasra on 9 January 2025, where they discussed the unification of rebel groups and "shared security challenges".
+He met with Syrian Minister of Defense Murhaf Abu Qasra on 9 January 2025, where they discussed the unification of rebel groups and "shared security challenges".

 On 29 January 2025, he led a delegation of the Syrian Free Army to a conference declaring the victory of the Syrian Revolution, but like representatives of the Southern Operations Room, he still retained his forces and did not announce its dissolution like the pro-HTS groups.

 According to the sources from al-Tanf base, al-Antri was relieved of his SFA leadership duties on 15 September 2025, while he continues to serve as an officer within the Ministry of Defense.
-Sources said his dismissal was made after Bradley Cooper met with Syrian President Ahmed al-Sharaa and may be related to smuggling activities near Syria's borders with Jordan and Iraq.
+According to one "informed" source, al-Antri's dismissal was made after US Navy admiral Brad Cooper met with Syrian President Ahmed al-Sharaa and may be related to smuggling activities near Syria's borders with Jordan and Iraq.